Flat bands and unconventional superconductivity in a simple model of metal-organic frameworks

-For $t_{LT}=0$, $t_{LH}\ne0$, only one of the non-bonding bands remains exactly flat, with an energy of $E_{n_3}=2 t_{\text{LH}}$, \Cref{fig:KLBS}e.
-This can be readily understood, as the model with $t_{LH}\ne0$ and all other parameters set to zero consists of disconnected hexagons connecting ligand sites; and $|n_3\rangle_h$ is highest energy antibonding state of the tight-binding model on a single hexagon, \cref{fig:KLbalents}e \cite{Lowe}.
-The other four localized states are not eigenstates for $t_{LH}\ne0$, \cref{fig:KLbalents}a-d.
+Direct ligand-ligand hopping is typically small; however, it is not always negligible \cite{Fuchs_CRPA,Bernard}.
+We consider ligand-ligand hoppings across triangles, $t_{LT}$, and across hexagons, $t_{LH}$; \cref{fig:kagomelieb}a.
+For example, the latter could be mediated by virtual hoping via the S-$p_z$ orbitals in Cu-BHT.
+Both have important qualitative effects on the band structure of the kagome-Lieb lattice, \cref{fig:KLBS}d-f.
+If exactly one of $t_{LT}$ and $t_{LH}$ is non-zero only one of the non-bonding IFBs remains exactly flat.
+This can be understood from interference and lattice topology as a simple extension of the above arguments \cite{sup}.

-For $t_{LT}\ne0$, $t_{LH}\ne0$, no completely flat bands remain, \Cref{fig:KLBS}f.
-However, the non-bonding bands remain nearly flat and widely gapped, indeed, significantly flatter and more isolated than the nearly flat bands in TBG.
-The relevant figures of merit are $\Delta_e/W$ and $\Delta_h/W$, where $W$ is the bandwidth of the non-bonding bands, which we plot in \Cref{fig:KLBS}\spctwo g,h.
-Clearly, for a wide range of parameters (even with metal-metal and ligand-ligand hopping much larger than expected) the non-bonding bands on the kagome-Lieb lattice are much flatter and more isolated than the nearly flat bands in TBG.
+For both $t_{LT}\ne0$ and $t_{LH}\ne0$, no completely flat bands remain, \cref{fig:KLBS}f.
+However, the non-bonding bands remain nearly flat and widely gapped, indeed, significantly flatter and more isolated than the nearly flat bands in TBG, \cref{fig:KLBS}\spctwo g,h.
+This model reproduces the key features of the electronic structure of the MOF Cu$_3$C$_6$O$_6$ \cite{Shaiek}, which is chemically analogous to Cu-BHT with O substituted for S.

-The large unit cells of CPs, MOFs, and COFs mean that longer range hopping is likely to be entirely negligible.
-Thus we expect that these conclusions will hold in any framework material that is well described by kagome-Lieb lattice tight-binding model.
-Electronic correlations, which are neglected here, will further flatten the non-bonding bands.
+The large unit cells of reticular materials mean that longer range hopping is likely to be negligible.
+Thus we expect that these conclusions will hold in many framework materials described by kagome-Lieb lattice tight-binding models.

-In Cu-BHT, there are multiple ligand orbitals near the Fermi energy, which makes the band structure somewhat more complex than the simple model considered here.
-Nevertheless, clear evidence for flat bands remains in DFT calculations for Cu-BHT.
-Futhermore, the enormous structural and chemical flexibility of CPs, MOFs, and COFs make these systems extremely well-suited to more precisely realizing the model described above.
+It is also interesting to anticipate future experiments where a 2D kagome-Lieb material is grown on a substrate.
+Strain caused by the substrate will perturb the ideal lattice and hence the hopping paramaters.
+The non-bonding IFBs will be robust to such distortions because they do not change the bipartite nature of the lattice so Sutherland's theorem still holds.